intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/KeyFeatures/multi_gpus_selection.md

 [ext_oneapi_level_zero:gpu:1] Intel(R) Level-Zero, Intel(R) Arc(TM) A770 Graphics 1.3 [1.3.26241]
 [ext_oneapi_level_zero:gpu:2] Intel(R) Level-Zero, Intel(R) UHD Graphics 770 1.3 [1.3.26241]
 ```
-This output shows there is two Arc A770 GPUs on this machine.
+This output shows there are two Arc A770 GPUs on this machine.

 ## Devices selection
-To select the desired devices, there are two ways:

-### 1. Select device in python

 To enable xpu, you should convert your model and input to xpu by below code:
 ```
 model = model.to('xpu')
 input_ids = tokenizer.encode(prompt, return_tensors="pt").to('xpu')
 ```
+To select the desired devices, there are two ways: one is changing the code, another is adding an environment variable.
+See:

+### 1. Select device in python
 To specify a xpu, you can change the `to('xpu')` to `to('xpu:[device_id]')`, this device_id is counted from zero.
 If you you want to use the second device, you can change the code like this:
 ```